 So what can we do to increase the pipeline of female engineers?

-(Science, technology, engineering and mathematics) subjects.
+There is strong evidence suggesting we need to encourage more women to study the STEM (Science, technology, engineering and mathematics) subjects.
 There also needs to be different routes to qualifications - apprenticeships, vocational topics and flexible work options.
 It will also become increasingly important to get successful female engineers and those working in the manufacturing sector to speak with, and become involved in a national campaign to

 promote engineer as a career path.